A stochastic subspace approach to gradient-free optimization in high dimensions: Main results

 \begin{remark} Let $B \sim Bin(k,\delta)$.
 Then for all $t > 0$ and $\delta \in (0,1)$

 with

 \end{remark}

 Remark \ref{Lemma: Optimal binomial} provides an optimal proxy-variance for sub-Gaussianity of Binomial random variables.
-For $\delta=1/2$, $\sigma_k^2$ is defined as $k/4$ so that $\sigma_k$ is continuous in $\delta$.
-We use the result of Remark \ref{Lemma: Optimal binomial} to provide sharp bounds for the performance of our algorithm.
+For $\delta=1/2$, $\sigma_k^2$ is defined as $k/4$ so that $\sigma_k$ is continuous in $\delta$; \insertme{ also note that for any $k$, $\lim_{\delta\nearrow 1}\sigma_k^2=0$ which agrees with the fact $\mathbb{P}(B\neq k)=0$ in the case $\delta=1$ (which occurs when $\ell=d$). } We use the result of Remark \ref{Lemma: Optimal binomial} to provide sharp bounds for the performance of our algorithm.
 First we state a result showing that the success of each embedding is independent so that the number of successful embeddings can be treated as a binomial random variable, which in turn allows for an application of Remark \ref{Lemma: Optimal binomial}.

 \begin{remark} Let $A_k(\v_k) = \left\{\norm{\P_k^\top \v_k}^2 \leq (1-\epsilon) \norm{\v_k}^2 \right\}$ and $\v_k$ be independent of $\P_k$ for all $k$ with $\P_k$ drawn according to \eqref{eqn: Haar}.
 Then $(A_k(\v_k))$ is an independent sequence of events. \end{remark}